Understanding the Legal Side of Adoption and Foster Care

 Legal Guardianship

-Legal guardianship is a big part of adoption and foster care.
+Legal guardianship plays a significant role in adoption and foster care.
 It means taking care of a child and making decisions for them.
 This legal status makes a formal bond between the guardian and the child, giving the guardian the right to care for the child's needs.
 Guardianship ensures the child has a safe and loving home where they can grow up happy.
 It's there to help when the child's parents can't be there for them.

 Termination of Parental Rights